Prag8855/aab/content/guides/german-health-insurance/for-a-visa-application.md

 ## For a National Visa

-To apply for a [[National Visa]] at the German embassy or consulate, you need [expat health insurance](/glossary/Expat%20health%20insurance).
+**To apply for a [[National Visa]]** at the German embassy or consulate, you need [expat health insurance](/glossary/Expat%20health%20insurance).
 This temporary insurance covers you during your first few months in Germany.
+[Feather's expat insurance](/out/feather-expats) works well for a National Visa.

-When you arrive in Germany, you must usually switch to [public](/glossary/gesetzliche%20Krankenversicherung) or [private](/glossary/private%20Krankenversicherung) health insurance.
+**When you arrive in Germany**, you must usually switch to [public](/glossary/gesetzliche%20Krankenversicherung) or [private](/glossary/private%20Krankenversicherung) health insurance.
 You must switch before you convert your National Visa to a [residence permit](/glossary/Aufenthaltstitel).
+[Barmer](/out/barmer) and [Techniker Krankenkasse](/out/feather-tk) are safe, English-speaking options.

 Use my [health insurance picker](/tools/health-insurance-calculator), or [ask an expert](/guides/german-health-insurance#insurance-brokers) to help you.